syammohan-95/Copper-Mine-Energy-Cost-Emissions-Analysis/README.md

 Mineral Processing was also the largest source of greenhouse gas emissions, primarily due to its dependence on grid electricity.

 **Increasing solar energy PPA (power purchase agreement)** supply to **20% of total electricity usage**, and **reducing haulage diesel consumption by 20% through improved haul-road conditions**, could collectively reduce energy costs by 8.6% and emissions intensity by 13.1%.
-These measures could deliver **energy cost savings of approximately AUD 554,000** and **reduce greenhouse gas emissions by around 27,000 tonnes CO₂e**.
+These measures could deliver **energy cost savings of approximately AU$554,000** and **reduce greenhouse gas emissions by around 27,000 tonnes CO₂e**.

 ## Business Problem